NOLab/Webpage/joinus.md

 * * *
 # Post-doc
-- We sadly do not have any funding currently for post-doc positions.
+- We sadly do not have any funding currently for post-doc positions, but anyone wishing to apply for postdoctoral fellowship related to the group's interests is welcome to contact me